codeBelt/generate-template-files/README.md

 Below is an example of what you receive from the `onComplete` callback.
 It has the output path, list of files and folders created and the [Replacer Slots](#replacer-slots) with the value entered.

 -   `output.path` - The file(s) output path
--   `output.filesAndFolders` - List of folder and filenames created
+-   `output.files` - List of files created
 -   `stringReplacers` - List of [Replacer Slots](#replacer-slots); name and values entered during the setup process

 ###### Example